LSU-UE4/UE5-Level-Design/moving-platform/README.md

 Select all the nodes that attach to **Move Component** inclusive and copy and paste them.
 We will use this copy to return to the starting position from the end position.
 Remove the **End Position** node and replace it with a **Get Starting Position** and plug it into the **Target Relative Location**.

 Now we want to check to see if we have **Platform is Looping** set to true or not.
 If true then we want the platform to go back to the begining and go to the end again.
-Drag a copy of **bPlatform Is Looping** and drag off of hte pin and get a **Branch** node.
+Drag a copy of **bPlatform Is Looping** and drag off of the pin and get a **Branch** node.
 Connect the execution pin from **Move to Component | Completed** that will run when the platform reaches its target to the **Branch** node.

 Now we want a potential delay that gives the player time to get onto the platform.
 Add a **Delay** node.
 Get a **Get Delay** node to the variable we created and plug the output to the **Delay | Duration** pin.
 Change the default value of the **Delay** variable to `5.0`.